 The Tailwind code is extremely explicit and makes it possible to understand the display simply by looking at the HTML markup.
-It works well with the Stimulus framework's aesthetic of putting a bunch of JavaScript relationships in the markup.
-If you want to package this collection of classes for reuse, Tailwind provides an @apply directive that you can use to build new CSS classes out of Tailwind's utilities, or you can use the features of the web programming language and framework to manage the duplication.
+It works well with frontend frameworks that have an aesthetic of putting a bunch of CSS or JavaScript data in the HTML markup.
+If you want to package a collection of classes for reuse, Tailwind provides an @apply directive that you can use to build new CSS classes out of Tailwind's utilities, but it's recommended that you use features of your web programming language and framework to manage the duplication.